ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 - `results_headline` - ensures the headlines consistency across the platform
 - `head_cols` - an array for table header (not headline), corresponds with consecutive column

-For body rows there are the following column types:
+For table header there are the following column types:

 - normal content column `{ content: col_name }` (content is the title of the column)
 - icon column `{ has_icon: true }`
 - checkbox column `{ has_checkbox: true }`
-- action buttons column ` {  }` with additional parameters:
+- action buttons column ` {  }` with additional parameters available for all of the objects mentioned earlier:

     - class (CSS class)
     - attr (HTML attributes)